 In order to determine eligibility for services on the basis of a self-disclosed disability and to evaluate specific needs for requested accommodations or auxiliary aids, Virginia Western’s Office of Disability Services will need documentation of the disability.
 Such documentation must include an evaluation by an appropriate professional, as well as a description of the current impact of the disability as it relates to the accommodation request.
 As appropriate to the disability, the documentation should include, but not limited to, the following elements:

 - A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the diagnosis if known.

 - A description of the diagnostic test, methods, and/or criteria used.

 - A description of the current functional impact of the disability, which includes specific test results and the examiner’s narrative interpretation.

-- Treatments, medications, or assistive devices/services currently prescribed or in use, including a description of the mediating effects and potential side effects from such treatments.
+- Treatment, medications or assistive devised/services currently prescribed or in use, including a description of the mediating effects and potential such effects from such treatments.

 - The credentials of the diagnosing professional if not clear from the letterhead or other forms.